Automattic/simplenote-electron/README.md

 ## Testing

-Unit tests are run with `npm test`...
+Unit tests are run with `npm test`.

 ## Coding Guidelines